 Some major field tests are not administered in summer semesters.

 Major field tests for the following majors are administered on the computers in KUC Room 107.
-The test for Fall 2019 is administered between August 20 and October 25, 2019: Accounting, Agribusiness, Animal Science/Horse Science, Biochemistry, Business Administration, Business Education, Chemistry, Computer Science, Economics (BBA and BS), English, Entrepreneurship, Finance, History, Information Systems & Analytics (Computer Information Systems), International Relations, Management, Marketing, Office Management, Physics, Plant & Soil Science, Political Science, Psychology, Social Work, & Sociology.
+The test for Spring 2020 is administered between January 6 and March 27, 2020: Accounting, Agribusiness, Animal Science/Horse Science, Biochemistry, Business Administration, Business Education, Chemistry, Computer Science, Economics (BBA and BS), English, Entrepreneurship, Finance, History, Information Systems & Analytics (Computer Information Systems), International Relations, Management, Marketing, Office Management, Physics, Plant & Soil Science, Political Science, Psychology, Social Work, & Sociology.
 Please take it as early as possible.
 Students should schedule the above major field tests by clicking this link or visiting the website www.mtsu.edu/flextest, and click on “Major Field and/or General Education Exit Testing”, choose "Major Field Test" under "Select a service", then choose your major.
 Please take it as early as possible.
 Please bring your MTSU ID card.
 For questions, please send email to email@example.com.

 Major Field Test Results: